 Application for change of major may be initiated by submitting a Student Change/Add of Major form (which is available online or from the Office of Admissions and Student Services) to the MSN Program Office.
+Transfer requests will be considered on a case-by-case basis, and determined based on space within the desired major, qualifications of the student, and alignment with academic and professional goals.
 Policy pertaining to change of major must be followed.